hashicorp/terraform-provider-kubernetes/website/docs/r/ingress.html.markdown

 * `generation` - A sequence number representing a specific generation of the desired state.
 * `resource_version` - An opaque value that represents the internal version of this service that can be used by clients to determine when service has changed.
 Read more: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#concurrency-control-and-consistency
 * `self_link` - A URL representing this service.
 * `uid` - The unique in time and space value for this service.
-More info: http://kubernetes.io/docs/user-guide/identifiers#uids
+For more info: http://kubernetes.io/docs/user-guide/identifiers#uids

 ### `spec`